CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 #### Fixed-length Strings and Blobs

-For fixed-length strings and blobs, we can avoid the overhead of the offset buffer by declaring a constant size in bytes.
+For fixed-length strings and blobs, we can avoid the overhead of the offset buffer by specifying a constant length in bytes.
 Then the `bufferView` can be read using this constant size as a stride.

 For strings, define the `stringByteLength` in the property definition.
 All strings must conform to this byte length **exactly** when UTF-8 encoded.